DevOps-MBSE/AaC/docs/source/project_documentation/user_guide/model_definitions.md

 It is recommended to include `behavior` definitions for each model to allow users and the AaC package to understand the component as part of the system.
-Some questions we can answer for models with defined `behaviors` are:
+Some questions we can answer for `model`s with defined `behavior`s are:

 1. What does the component do?
 1. What inputs does it expect?